kmati/mopotent/README.md

 A controller can subscribe to receive messages as follows:

-Invoke the addSubscription(<message type>, <handler function>) method on the controller instance.
+Invoke the addSubscription({message type}, {handler function}) method on the controller instance.
-This call will set a <message type> property on the controller instance whose value is the <handler function>.
+This call will set a {message type} property on the controller instance whose value is the {handler function}.

 Example: